 Other factors to consider are entertainment options, doctors or nurses on-site, or any other specialized service you might require.

 The thought of moving to live in a new place can be scary to most individuals.
 Living by other people’s rules when used to freedom and making independent choices can be a challenge.

-If they can still make these decisions, you should look for a skilled nursing facility with less control.
+If they can still make these decisions, you should look for a skilled nursing community with less control.
 It’s important that individuals feel free and independent from the onset.

 Look for ways to tell your loved ones that skilled care is for their wellbeing.
 You can consider talking to professionals like social workers and doctors before making a final decision.

-For more information about our exceptional facilities, please contact email@example.com.
+For more information about our exceptional communities, please contact email@example.com.